Kidney Health Research Institute (KHRI)

 Multi-Dimensional Research Resources

 Complementing the patient-reported data collection in the clinic are several large, Geisinger-wide resources.
-These include a comprehensive, enterprise-level data warehouse (electronic health record data since 1996), claims data through Geisinger Health Plan and genetic information with bio-banked blood samples via a system-wide project (MyCode established in 2007).
-More than 113,000 patients (~3,000 with kidney disease at baseline) have been consented for MyCode and have bio-banked blood samples.
+These include a comprehensive, enterprise-level data warehouse (electronic health record data since 1996), claims data through Geisinger Health Plan and genetic data, both whole exome sequencing and whole genome array genotyping, with biobanked blood (MyCode established in 2007).
+More than 175,000 have been consented for MyCode and have bio-banked blood samples.

 Capacity for Longitudinal Study